-- SCIE 2703 PRINCIPLES OF BIOINTENSIVE SCIENCE Foundations of chemistry, nutrition, philosophy, and microeconomic development as it applies to biointensive food production.
+- SCIE 2703 PRINCIPLES OF ECOINTENSIVE SCIENCE Foundations of chemistry, nutrition, philosophy, and microeconomic development as it applies to ecointensive food production.
 Includes ecological recovery of damaged environments, food production and preservation, genetics, and stock selection.
 Requires concurrent enrollment in SCIE 2701 lab.
 Permission of instructor required.
-(Same as BUSM 2703) - SCIE 2701 PRINCIPLES OF BIOINTENSIVE SCIENCE LABORATORY Laboratory appropriate to SCIE 2703 Principles of Biointensive Science.
+(Same as BUSM 2703) - SCIE 2701 PRINCIPLES OF ECOINTENSIVE SCIENCE LABORATORY Laboratory appropriate to SCIE 2703 Principles of Ecointensive Science.
 Requires concurrent enrollment in SCIE 2703 or instructor permission.
 One two-hour lab per week.
-(Same as BUSM 2701) - SCIE 3142 GENETICS AND SOCIETY The study of the chemical basis for heredity and the resultant patterns will be studied with a focus on heredity in humans.
+(Same as BUSM 2701) - SCIE 3143 GENETICS The study of the chemical basis for heredity and the resultant patterns will be examined.
 Use and implications of these technologies will be discussed.
-SCIE 1103 is recommended as a prerequisite for this course. - SCIE 3153 ENVIRONMENTAL SCIENCE An introduction to the environmental principles and the effect of society on them.
-The individual's role will be examined, giving emphasis to cause and effect of behaviors to the interrelationships of nature.
-SCIE 1103 is recommended as a prerequisite for this course. - SCIE 3163, SCIE 3164, SCIE 3165 NORTHWEST ECOLOGY A course that surveys topics such as local Puget Sound issues, rain forest ecology, nuclear power plant ecology, and the volcano ecology of Mt.
+SCIE 1103 Principles of Biology is recommended as a prerequisite for this course.
+Prerequisite: High school chemistry or higher, or concurrent enrollment in SCIE 1204 College Chemistry I. - SCIE 3141 GENETICS LABORATORY A laboratory appropriate to SCIE 3143 Genetics.
+Prerequisite: concurrent enrollment in SCIE 3143 Genetics. - SCIE 3153 ECOLOGY An introduction to ecological principles and the effect of society on them.
+The individual's role is examined, giving emphasis to cause and effect of behaviors to the interrelationships of nature.
+SCIE 1103 Principles of Biology is recommended as a prerequisite.
+Prerequisite: concurrent enrollment in SCIE 3151 Ecology Laboratory. - SCIE 3151 ECOLOGY LABORATORY A laboratory appropriate to SCIE 3153 Ecology.
+Prerequisite: concurrent enrollment in SCIE 3153 Ecology. - SCIE 3163, SCIE 3164, SCIE 3165 NORTHWEST ECOLOGY A course that surveys topics such as local Puget Sound issues, rain forest ecology, nuclear power plant ecology, and the volcano ecology of Mt.
 Saint Helens.
 Includes half day field trips to local sites and multi-day trips to the Olympic Rain Forest and Mt.
 Saint Helens.
 Requires extra fees to cover travel, food, lodging, and lab supplies.
 Includes lab experience.
 Prerequisite: permission of instructor. - SCIE 3172 URBAN AREA ECOLOGY A course that surveys ecological issues of the Greater Seattle area.
 Includes half day field trips to local sites.
 Requires extra fees to cover travel and supplies.
-Prerequisite: permission of instructor. - SCIE 3702 BIOINTENSIVE AGRICULTURE An introduction to biointensive food production technology based on ecological balancing.
+Prerequisite: permission of instructor. - SCIE 3702 ECOINTENSIVE AGRICULTURE An introduction to ecointensive food production technology based on ecological balancing.
 Special emphasis is given to community development in stressed and damaged environments.
 Includes principles of value added products and self sufficiency.
 Prerequisites: SCIE 2703 and/or instructor permission.
-(Same as BUSM 3702) - SCIE 3752 INTRODUCTION TO AQUACULTURE An introduction to biointensive food production of protein based on intensive aquaculture.
-Special emphasis is given to integration of technology into stressed environments and use of byproducts in productive ways.
+(Same as BUSM 3702) - SCIE 3752 INTRODUCTION TO AQUACULTURE An introduction to ecointensive food production of protein based on intensive aquaculture.
+Special emphasis is given to integration of technology into stressed environments and use of by-products in productive ways.
 Prerequisites: SCIE 2703, SCIE 3702 and/or instructor permission.
 (Same as BUSM 3752) - SCIE 4133 THEORIES OF EVOLUTION A course designed to acquaint the student with some modern evolutionary theories of the origins and development of the universe and life.
 Comparison is made with biblical creation.
-SCIE 1103 and SCIE 1183 and/or SCIE 1193 are recommended as background for this course. - SCIE 4552 LABORATORY MANAGEMENT AND SAFETY [Required course for those seeking Biology endorsement.]
+SCIE 1103 and SCIE 1183 and/or SCIE 1193 are recommended as background for this course. - SCIE 4401 LABORATORY MANAGEMENT AND SAFETY METHODS I Instruction in laboratory management and safety protocols and responsibilities.
 Includes basic techniques of establishing and maintaining a science laboratory in a manner that provides a safe environment.
-Prerequisite: at least 16 credits of Science course work that includes laboratory experiences and instructor permission.
+Prerequisite: a minimum of 16 hours of Science course work that includes laboratory experiences, and instructor permission. - SCIE 4411 LABORATORY MANAGEMENT AND SAFETY METHODS II Continuation of SCIE 4401 and includes a practicum in science laboratory management.
+Prerequisite: previous or concurrent enrollment in SCIE 4401 and instructor permission.